Shareholder-Centric Perspective - Definition

 Disadvantages of the Shareholder-Centric Perspective

-- Long term strategies are adversely affected by short term goals that look at immediate profits, jeopardising the long term sustainability of the firm.
+- Long term strategies are adversely affected by short term goals that look at immediate profits, jeopardizing the long term sustainability of the firm.

 - Research and development require capital that is apportioned from dividends.
 These are expenditures that do not provide immediate gains but are imperative for the long term survival and thriving of a business.
 Limiting this resource to please shareholders is bad for the business.